Awkt: A Physicochemical Parameter Estimation Tool for Capillary Zone Electrophoresis: Conclusion

-We introduce \textit{awkt}, a fast, versatile and robust C\verb!++! parameter estimation tool.
-It is aimed at assisting in the characterization efforts of molecules, and in particular of globular proteins, using capillary zone electrophoresis.
-In order to apply the estimation tool successfully, CZE experiments are to be conducted with carefully established and maintained experimental conditions.
-The program can then utilize the generated electropherogram to estimate numerical values for the diffusion coefficient, hydrodynamic radius and the net electric charge of all molecular entities that are detected during the analysis process.
-From the estimated parameter values, associated physical quantities such as the molecular weight may also be amenable for estimation.
+We introduce \textit{awkt}, a fast, versatile and robust C\verb!++! parameter estimation tool aimed to assist molecule characterization efforts using capillary zone electrophoresis.
+The program utilizes the electropherogram obtained from a CZE experiment to estimate numerical values for the diffusion coefficient, hydrodynamic radius and the net electric charge of all molecular entities that are detected during the EPG analysis process.
+As a result, numerical estimates for any associated physical quantity, such as the molecular weight for instance, may also be obtained given a mathematical relation between the quantities is available or can be established \cite{Erickson}.